 A tummy tuck is one of the most common cosmetic surgery procedures and carries one of the highest patient satisfaction.
 The medical term for a tummy tuck is an abdominoplasty.
-The reason tummy tucks are so popular is they allow many women and men who have loose or sagging skin on their stomachs to return to the shape of the stomach they remember when they were young.
+The reason tummy tuck procedures are so popular is they allow many women and men who have loose or sagging skin on their stomachs to return to the shape of the stomach they remember when they were young.
 There are a number of techniques for performing tummy tucks.
 At Innovations Medical, we do what is commonly called an Awake Tummy Tuck.
+The Awake Tummy Tuck procedure is performed at our Dallas and Fort Worth locations.
 This is also called an Avelar procedure after the doctor who first described the procedure.
 Awake Tummy Tucks are done in the office, under local anesthesia, and mild sedation.
 This allows the procedure to be done with only a few days of time off work.
 The Awake Tummy Tuck can be a great option for many patients who would not normally consider a traditional abdominoplasty.
 Although it is called “Awake”, most patients sleep through most of their procedures.
 It is very comfortable under local anesthesia.

 How Safe is Awake Tummy Tuck?